JiaqiGao/CJ3/README.md

 *Fill out in class on what you accomplished the night before*

 ###Tues Nov 1:
-- Jordan: created basic form for creating a story
-- Chloe: created very basic login/registration page (but it uses csv files, not a database, so that is something that will have to be changed)
 - James:
     - Created basic form for updating a story.
+- Jordan:
+    - Created basic form for creating a story
+- Chloe:
+    - Created very basic login/registration page (but it uses csv files, not a database, so that is something that will have to be changed)
+- Jiaqi:
+    - Created a detailed plan to outline work that needs to be done by each day

 ###Wed Nov 2:
 - James: